Alfalfa

 Important Notice

 Maintaining high germinability is important to us.
-Seed is a living organism and since we cannot control after purchase storage conditions, we cannot accept returns.
+Seed is a living organism and since we cannot control after purchase storage conditions off our property, we cannot accept returns.
 For best product performance always store products properly in a dry, cool place to maintain high germinability.

 Description